What Does it Mean to Study Leadership?

 Leadership Bachelor's Degrees

 At the undergraduate level, you can obtain a bachelor of arts or sciences specializing in leadership.
 The goal is to hone your skills and learn more about the theory of effective leadership in a variety of contexts.
 You will learn how to successfully lead a team and manage employees in a dynamic, global environment.
 These skills are applicable at all levels of an organization.
 Previous education and work experience in business is preferred as a prerequisite.

-What Can You Do With a College Major in Leadership?
+What Can You Do With a College Degree in Leadership?

 If committing to one company doesn't excite you, consider working as an organization development consultant.
 Companies hire OD consultants to solve problems with internal inefficiencies or to help identify and direct future growth potential.
 It's an occupation which has only recently been recognized, but one that should experience faster than average growth, especially for newer enterprises that aren't equipped to handle their own growing pains.
 The competition for jobs can be intense, so more practitioners are seeking graduate degrees to stand out from the pack.